 By using the methods above, you should be able to reduce the current strength and help reduce the stress that your fish are feeling.

-What Is Over-Filtration
+What Is Over-Filtration?

-Over-filtration can is caused by a filter that is too strong for the size of the aquarium you own.
+Over-filtration is caused by a filter that is too strong for the size of the aquarium you own.
 Over-filtration has many symptoms, some more concerning than others.
 So let’s take a look at some of these symptoms.

 - A breakdown in the formation of healthy bacteria – Beneficial bacteria not only lives in the filter it is also present throughout the tank, helping to reduce the build-up of waste within the substrate on helping to reduce algae build-up.
-Over-filtering will cause a breakdown of the bacteria layering that is required.
+Over-filtering causes a breakdown of the bacteria layering that is required.

-What Size Filter For Fish Tank
+What Size Filter For Fish Tank?

 Some of the most common rules that people follow are based on how much water volume a filter can turn over during a particular time frame.

 Of course, there are other factors to consider when choosing a filter for your fish tank.
-The type of fish you have, the plants in your tank, and the amount of waste produced will all play a role in determining the size and type of filter that you will need.
+The type of fish you have, the plants in your tank, and the amount of waste produced all play a role in determining the size and type of filter that you need.

 Aquarium Filter Flow Rate Calculator